rlvoelke15/ST558_Project3/README.md

 Once the above code has been run, the user can run the following code in their R console to access this application!

 `shiny::runGitHub("ST558_Project3", "rlvoelke15", ref = "main", subdir = "Project3_App")`

+Please note I have also uploaded a separate R Markdown File with the Data Cleansing performed to clean up the raw data prior to analysis.